-as core strength.
+Make sure you have been working on regaining strength and mobility of the shoulder as well as core strength.
 You should know the date and location of your surgery.

-☐ You have been to your pre-operative appointment, and received your shoulder brace, and

-other recommended surgical equipment.
+You should make arrangements with work/school that you will be missing time.
+You have been to your pre-operative appointment, and received your shoulder brace, and other recommended surgical equipment.
 No liquids or food after midnight prior to surgery.

-Day of Surgery:

-Bring your health card to the hospital

-Wear loose fitting clothing

-Bring all surgical equipment to the hospital

-Shoulder Brace

-Cold therapy unit + shoulder pad and barrier

-Bring all medications (or list of medications) that you take on a regular basis.
+Dav of Surgery: Bring your health card to the hospital Wear loose fitting clothing Bring all surgical equipment to the hospital Shoulder Brace Cold therapy unit + shoulder and barrier Bring all medications (or list of medications) that you take on a regular basis.
 If you have a sleep apnea machine, please bring it with you to the hospital.

-You will need transportation after surgery, and someone should stay with you for 24 hours

-after the surgery.

-Afte r Surgery:

-☐ You should have a follow-up appointment booked within 2-5 days after surgery.

-□ You should have physiotherapy booked within 5-7 days after surgery, 2-3x week. □ You should have information on your 2 week follow up at the Orthopedic Clinic.
+You will need transportation after surgery, and someone should stay with you for 24 hours after the surgery.
+Afte r Surgery: You should have a follow-up appointment booked within 2-5 days after surgery. ☐ You should have physiotherapy booked within 5-7 days after surgery, 2-3x week.
+You should have information on your 2 week follow up at the Orthopedic Clinic.